syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Duration.md

 ---
 layout: post
-title: Duration support in Syncfusion SfBusyIndicator control for Xamarin.Forms
+title: Duration in Syncfusion SfBusyIndicator control for Xamarin.Forms
 description: Learn how to customize the duration of the control viewbox
 platform: Xamarin
 control: BusyIndicator